-Welcome to Institute of Intercultural Leadership and Action (INTERACT).
+Welcome to Centre of Intercultural Leadership and Action (INTERACT).
 The centre was established to support innovative engagement within the diversity within cities and across the countryside.
 Globalisation has created world-cities in which one finds ethnic community groups from around the world, living in an intricate and delicate mix, each protective of their cultures, yet interacting in different ways.
 INTERACT is working to promote and enhance positive interaction.

 To inspire and motivate a leadership culture that will be intentional about intercultural interaction in the city and local communities through:

 Envisioning and encouraging the development of dynamic and integrated intercultural cities and communities.

 To promote a positive unders-tanding of diversity advantage through:

 Hope for the Nations is a street world cultures festival, celebrated in Leeds that brings more than 70 nationalities together to celebrate diversity in the city from a Christian perspective.